Child and Adolescent Latino Mental Health Assessment and Treatment (CALMA) Clinic

 What is the CALMA Clinic?

-We see children who struggle with:
+We see children age 2 to 18 with:

-- Difficulties in school
+- Challenges in school

 - Concerns about development (coordination and movement, schoolwork, making friends)

-We do not offer these services:
+We do not offer these services

 - Parenting evaluations for legal purposes, such as developing parenting plans.
-Visit the Parenting Evaluation Treatment Program (PETP) Graduates web page for a list of trained providers in the community.
+Visit the Parenting Evaluation Treatment Program (PETP) Graduates webpage for a list of trained providers in the community.

 - School evaluations after suspension or expulsion.
 Contact your child’s school for a list of providers who do “return to school” evaluations.

 Scheduling an Appointment With the CALMA Clinic